RsyncProject/rsync/INSTALL.md

 ## Xattr support

-To support copying xattr file information, make sure you have an xattr development library installed.
+To support copying xattr file information, make sure you have an attr development library installed.
 It also helps to have the helper programs installed to manipulate xattrs and to run the rsync testsuite.